lwojcik/lwojcik/README.md

 I'm Łukasz.
 Or just Luke.
 I'm a software dev from Warsaw, Poland.

-Passionate craftsman.
-Always hungry, always foolish.
+Always in search.
+Always listening.
+Always hungry.
+Always foolish.

 ### Some other things of mine: